containers/image/docs/containers-sigstore-signing-params.yaml.5.md

 ### Recording the Signature to a Rekor Transparency Server

 This can be combined with either a private key or Fulcio.
-It is, pratically speaking, required for Fulcio; it is optional when a static private key is used, but necessary for interoperability with the default configuration of `cosign`.
+It is, practically speaking, required for Fulcio; it is optional when a static private key is used, but necessary for interoperability with the default configuration of `cosign`.

 - `rekorURL`: _URL_